FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

 To compute smoother hydraulics between two channel grid elements, adjust the bed slope, cross-section flow area or roughness values.
 Try to avoid abrupt changes in cross-sections geometry from one channel element to another.
-The channel flow area for a natural channel (not a concrete rectangular or trapezoidal channel geometry) should make a gradual transition from a wide, shallow cross section to a narrow deep cross-section.
+The channel flow area for a natural channel (not a concrete rectangular or trapezoidal channel geometry) should make a gradual transition from a wide, shallow cross-section to a narrow deep cross-section.
 An actual cross-section transition may occur over several channel grid elements.
 Adjust the channel geometry so that the maximum change in flow area between channel elements is less than 25%.
 To address channel problems, consider the following measures: